acimail01/MMM-AssistantMk2-wiki/Tip:Making-Timer-with-gAction.md

-This is an step-by-step example to making gAction for timer.
+This is a step-by-step example to making gAction for timer.
 My module is using `Assistant SDK for devices - Google Assistant Service`.
 It doesn't support the timer feature by SDK level.
 So I will show you how you make your custom gAction command to make timer.

 ## Goal